islasola/mockdoc/apis/examples.md

 ## Import

 Imports data from files stored in a specified object storage bucket.
 Note that the bucket is in the same cloud as the target cluster of the import.

+> 📘 Notes
+>
+> You should always use an API key as the token.

 ```shell
 curl --request POST \